 The practice, which involves waiting before cutting the umbilical cord, is now recommended by NICE, WHO, and the Royal College of Midwives.
 Yet despite that fact, a recent report by Tommy’s revealed that 40% of babies are still missing out on the benefits of “waiting for white”.

-Here’s everything you need to know to give your baby’s health a head start.
+Here’s everything you need to know about this emerging practice.

 What are my options for cutting the umbilical cord?

-- Immediate (or early) cord clamping – under 60 seconds
+- Immediate (or early cord clamping) lasts approximately 1-60 seconds

-- Delayed cord clamping – more than 30 seconds
+- Delayed cord clamping lasts approximately 60 seconds - 5 minutes

-- Optimal cord clamping – more than 5 minutes or waiting until the cord stops pulsating
+- Optimal cord clamping lasts more than 5 minutes or until the cord stops pulsating

 Why wait to clamp the cord?

-There is a raft of scientific evidence that delayed cord clamping leads to healthier babies in the short and long term.
+There is some significant scientific evidence that delayed cord clamping leads to healthier babies in the short and long term.

 According to the BMJ, delayed clamping leads to a reduced risk of nasty complications like haemorrhages, infections, intestinal damage and anaemia.
-Considering 34% of babies are born with iron-deficient anaemia, that’s no small achievement.
+Considering many babies are born with iron-deficient anaemia, that’s no small achievement.

 Who would benefit from waiting to cut the cord?